rlaudenbach/Verification-And-Testing/Installation/README_Installation.md

 Cycle 2 (optional):
 1. Enter the package name in the TargetRelease field.
-2. Enter the path to your local *"...Installation\imports\2-imports - SA.mf" file in the Manifest File field.
+2. Enter the path to your local *"...Installation\imports\2-imports - PLM.mf" file in the Manifest File field.
 3. Select all packages in the Available for Import field.
 4. Select Type = **Merge** and Mode = **Thorough Mode**.
 5. Click **Import** in the top left corner.

 Cycle 3 (optional):
 1. Enter the package name in the TargetRelease field.
+2. Enter the path to your local *"...Installation\imports\3-imports - SA.mf" file in the Manifest File field.
+3. Select all packages in the Available for Import field.
+4. Select Type = **Merge** and Mode = **Thorough Mode**.
+5. Click **Import** in the top left corner.

+Cycle 3 (optional):
+1. Enter the package name in the TargetRelease field.
-2. Enter the path to your local *"...Installation\imports\3-imports - RE,SM.mf" file in the Manifest File field.
+2. Enter the path to your local *"...Installation\imports\4-imports - RE,SM.mf" file in the Manifest File field.
 3. Select all packages in the Available for Import field.
 4. Select Type = **Merge** and Mode = **Thorough Mode**.
 5. Click **Import** in the top left corner.